You may need to register with the police when you visit the UK or if you’re in the UK and switching to a new visa.

 You must tell the police if any of the information you’ve given them changes.

-You can do this by calling the police station where you registered - you won’t need to go in person.
+You can do this by visiting the police station where you registered.

 You may need to register again if you move somewhere else in the UK.